AlexCeleste/bOGL-2/Docs/Particle.md

 `SetParticleTexture(emit, FXflags)`
 **Parameters:** The emitter; particle FX flags.
 **Return value:** None.
 **Description:** This function sets FX flags for the particle mesh of the given emitter.
-See [the main bOGL documentation](bOGL.md#entityfx) for information about FX flags.
+See [the main bOGL documentation](bOGL.md#entityfx) for information about the available FX flags.

 #### <span id="setparticledirection" />SetParticleDirection ####
 `SetParticleDirection(emit, dx#, dy#, dz#[, var#])`